-When I say something that goes against popular medicine, pharmaceuticals or science, I am deemed “irresponsible” and chastised for my “dangerous” behavior.
+When I share something that goes against popular medicine, pharmaceuticals or science, I am deemed “irresponsible” and chastised for my “dangerous” behavior.

-Some even say, “You should be ashamed of yourself.”
+Some have even said, “You should be ashamed of yourself.”

-And, most recently I received an email from a woman that said, “I don’t need to read stuff about how my face could indicate disease by something that borders on witchcraft.”
+I also received an email from a woman that said, “I don’t need to read stuff about how my face could indicate disease by something that borders on witchcraft.”

-She was referring to visual diagnosis (aka “witchcraft”).
+She was referring to the ancient art of visual assessment that has been around for thousands of years.
 For more about that read here: Our Body Speaks to Us.

 These comments are reminiscent, although certainly not as drastic, of what I’ve learned about the witch-hunts across Europe and the Americas from the 14th through the 17th centuries.

 The witches were healers (mostly women) who were deeply connected to the earth and nature.